Ghost Soldier - the New Book from Theresa Breslin

 GHOST SOLDIER is a book for mid-range readers written to commemorate the 100th anniversary of the outbreak of the outbreak of WW1.
 A mystery plus detective story with poignant scenes as two children, in a desperate search for their ‘missing-in-action’ father, meet the staff and wounded men on the hospital trains that stop near their farm.
 But what is happening in the old house in the nearby woods where the children have hidden their puppy to prevent him being recruited as a war dog?
 Who is the shadowy figure in the attic window?
 There’s no such thing as ghosts – is there?

 Graham and Joe just want to play football and be selected for the city team, but a violent attack on Kyoul, an asylum seeker, changes everything as they’re drawn into a secret pact to help the victim and his girlfriend Leanne.
 Set in Glasgow during the Orange marching season, Divided City is a gripping tale about two boys - one a Rangers fan, the other a Celtic fan - and how they must find their own way forward in a world divided by difference.

-Divided City won the RED Book Award and Catalyst Book Award and has been shortlisted for eight other Book Awards.
-It is frequently selected for major national reading initiatives, including the Government funded ‘Boys into Books’ scheme and a community reading project in Ireland set up by the EU Programme for Peace and Reconciliation
+Major national reading initiatives include the Government funded ‘Boys into Books’ scheme & and a community reading project in Ireland via the EU Programme for Peace and Reconciliation

 One of her most talked about books, Theresa visits schools, festivals and education conferences worldwide to discuss the issues raised in Divided City